Preview: Tips for baby cold and flu prevention to get you through the icky winter flu season with a healthy little one!

 6. Baby mittens- Cover baby’s hands to prevent them from getting germs on their hands then putting their little hands in their mouth!
 Simple but effective solution!
 If you don’t have any on hand, you can use baby’s extra socks to cover his hands.

 7. Run errands without taking baby to the store- Don’t feel bad for wanting to keep your baby all to yourself in your house and away from all the germs of flu season.
 You can still get your stamps, prescriptions, and even groceries without dragging baby into the cold, virus-filled stores.
 Get some ideas in this article about how to run errands without having to take your kids to the store.

 8. Just say NO- There are sometimes when you just have to say no. “No, we can’t make it to the party”.
 “No, I’m sorry you can’t hold the baby.
 He has a bit of a sniffle and I don’t want to spread germs”.
 Don’t feel like you have to make any excuses.
 “No” will do just fine.
 It is your baby and your responsibility to protect his health.
 Friends/family should understand that.

 oh, and one more important thing-

 9. Keep yourself healthy!- The hustle and bustle of motherhood makes it all too easy to forget about yourself.
-Keeping yourself healthy is an important part of keeping hour baby healthy!
-Eating healthy, practicing hand washing, building your immune system and, oh yeah, adequate SLEEP – should be just as much as a priority for mom as it is for baby!
+Keeping yourself healthy is an important part of keeping your baby healthy!
+Eating healthy, practicing handwashing, building your immune system and, oh yeah, adequate SLEEP – should be just as much as a priority for mom as it is for baby!

 Mom knows best when it comes to keeping baby safe and healthy!
 Always talk to your pediatrician about concerns, but using a few easy tricks, baby cold and flu prevention can be one less thing for mom to worry about!